Mission: To Educate Children, Empower Families, Enable Equitable Communities, and Embrace Diversity

 Vicki Draeger, Ph.D. is our CEO and she will serve as the Project Director for the CHAMPS project.
 She is a state certified secondary school teacher, who taught high school for 5 years and middle school for 18 years prior to entering the non-profit sector.
 Dr. Draeger is trained in Total Quality Education by Dr. Myron Tribus of MIT and is therefore skilled in data collection, analysis, and the Plan, Do, Study, Act (PDSA) approach to continuous improvement.
 She has served as Project Director on over 15 Foundation, State, and Federal Grants.
 Prior to moving to Hawaii and working for two Native Hawaiian non-profits, for twenty years she administered County Day Montessori Academy overseeing 230 children ages 2-13, and a staff of 35.
 She is certified by the American Montessori Society, and is a certified Coordinator for Home Instruction for Parents of Preschool Youngster (HIPPY).
 She is also a certified Supervisor of Parents As Teachers, (PAT).
 She is also trained in The Incredible Years having attended the training in Seattle, WA.

 On April 4, 2020, Board Member Natasha Toney succumb to COVID-19 shortly after giving birth to her first child.
 Natasha was born and raised in Ohio where she studied early childhood education.
-She has always had a heart and compassion for others, which led her to take a position working with the elderly.
-In Pinellas County, Florida, Natasha has served as a childcare provider at a local church as well as a community volunteer.
-Currently, Natasha works as an administrative assistant for a mental health counseling service in Largo, Florida.
-She is one of the first faces to greet clients from all walks of life.
-Due to her various life experiences, Natasha is excited to be a part of LEADS where she has the opportunity to use her skills in support of the community in which she lives and from which she came.
+She always had a heart and compassion for others, which led her to take a position working with the elderly.
+In Pinellas County, Florida, Natasha served as a childcare provider at a local church as well as a community volunteer.
+Most recently, Natasha worked as an administrative assistant for a mental health counseling service in Largo, Florida.
+She was one of the first faces to greet clients from all walks of life.
+Natasha was excited to be a part of LEADS, where she said she had the opportunity to use her skills in support of the community in which she lived and from which she came.
 She was a blessing to our agency.
 Natasha Toney was a wonderful woman and she is greatly missed.